Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 \subsubsection{Actionable data to deliver policy recommendations}

 At the BarcelonActiva Auditorium, a 2-hours duration closing event was held with about 200 students and teachers in the audience.
 Student representatives for each school showed their own results and shared their own conclusions.
-A joint report collecting the info-graphics ($pdf$ file in Catalan, shared jointly with the datasets) and the set of policy recommendations were delivered to the Technical Director of Digital Innovation at the City Council of Barcelona and the institute of Barcelona digital city (i.lab).
+A joint report collecting the info-graphics ($pdf$ file in Catalan, shared jointly with the datasets) \cite{report} and the set of policy recommendations were delivered to the Technical Director of Digital Innovation at the City Council of Barcelona and the institute of Barcelona digital city (i.lab).
 Some of the schools also used the analysis to go to public municipal or district authorities and ask for some very specific actions (generally at an urban micro-level).
+Some of the results are reported in the previous Background \& Summary section.